Scranton Car Accident Lawyer

 You can still recover compensation if you’re partially at fault for a car accident, as long as your portion of responsibility is less than 51%.
 Under 42 Pa C.S.A. § 7102, Pennsylvania follows a modified comparative negligence rule, which bars you from pursuing compensation if you’re 51% or more at fault for an accident.

-If you’re 50% or less at fault, you can pursue compensation, although the amount you receive will be reduced by your percentage of blame.
+If you’re less than 51% at fault, you can pursue compensation, although the amount you receive will be reduced by your percentage of blame.
 For example, if you’re found to be 10% responsible, your compensation will be reduced by 10%.

 How Do Pennsylvania Car Insurance Laws Affect Your Case?

-When purchasing auto insurance, you can choose between limited or full tort coverage.
-Many people don’t understand what this means.
-In simple terms, full tort allows you to seek compensation for not only your medical bills and lost wages, but for non-economic damages as well.
+Full tort coverage allows you to seek compensation for not only your medical bills and lost wages, but for non-economic damages as well, such as pain and suffering and emotional distress.

 Limited tort is different.
 Although it is the cheaper option, you are not allowed to sue for pain and suffering.
 Only in rare cases, such as a catastrophic injury or severe negligence by the other driver, can you receive non-economic damages.